PREP-NexT/global-drought-recovery/README.md

 # Probabilistic Assessment of Global Drought Recovery and Its Response to Precipitation Changes

-This repository contains the necessary Python code to quantify global drought recovery probability based on Vine Copula, introduced in the [AGU 2024](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023GL106067) paper
+This repository contains the necessary Python code to quantify global drought recovery probability based on Vine Copula, introduced in the [AGU 2024](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023GL106067) paper:

 *<center>"Probabilistic Assessment of Global Drought Recovery and Its Response to Precipitation Changes".</center>*